ChadMCasey/ChadMCasey/README.md

 Unfortunately, i did not make the switch to Computer Science, as i did not want to fall behind in my degree program.
 None the less, i spent the next 4 years immersing myself in the field of software engineering, buying books, courses, watching tutorials, creating small projects and more.</p>

-<p>After graduating, i decided to get serious about my goals and enrolled in Triple10's comprehensive 700+ hour Full Stack Web Development bootcamp.
+<p>After graduating, i escalated my efforts to enter the field of software engineering by enrolling in Triple10's comprehensive 700+ hour Full Stack Web Development bootcamp.
 Recently, i graduated from the program
 and am now in the process of preparing for a future as a software engineer!
 My passions include Software Engineering, Web Design & Drinking Tea!</p>

 <p>If you are reading this message i urge you to connect with me on linkedin!
 I am always interested in making new friends and expanding my circle :)</p>